Market research for small business

 Knowledge is power.
 And whether you're selling coffee, computers or conferences, it pays to know and understand your target market.

 Big businesses do this using market research that’s usually quite costly.
-They have teams dedicated to interviewing customers, carrying out surveys, arranging focus groups and analysing buying patterns.
+They have teams dedicated to interviewing customers, carrying out surveys, arranging focus groups and analyzing buying patterns.

 While much of that work does require a big budget, it's still possible for small businesses to carry out lean and effective market research – and there are good reasons for doing so.